Trump casts doubt on June summit with Kim

-Washington (CNN)President Donald Trump cast doubt on his planned summit with North Korean leader Kim Jong Un will occur on schedule, saying Tuesday the talks "may not work out for June 12."

-He was speaking alongside his South Korean counterpart, who is in Washington to shore up confidence ahead of the historic meeting.
+"There's a very substantial chance that it won't work out," Trump said in the Oval Office, where he was sitting for critical talks with his South Korean counterpart.
+"That doesn't mean that it won't work out over a period of time, but it may not work out for June 12."

+It was the clearest indication to date that the audacious summit Trump agreed to in March may be at risk.
+Last week, North Korea adopted a harsh new tone and threatened to withdraw from the meeting, which is due to occur in Singapore.

-Trump said preparations were "moving along" for the diplomatic encounter with Kim, but suggested there may not be enough time for the two sides to agree on the parameters for talks.
+Trump said preparations were "moving along" for the talks with Kim, but suggested there may not be enough time for the two sides to agree on mutually agreeable parameters.

+"We'll see what happens," Trump said.
+"If it doesn't happen, maybe it'll happen later.
+Maybe it'll happen at a different time.
+But we are talking."

-In his meetings with South Korean President Moon Jae-in, Trump hoped to gain clarity on North Korea's nuclear intentions.
+In his meetings Tuesday with South Korean President Moon Jae-in, Trump hoped to gain clarity on North Korea's nuclear intentions.
+Moon, meanwhile, was hoping to shore up confidence for the Kim meeting, which he helped to broker.

 Some US officials believe Moon oversold Pyongyang's promises when his government relayed Kim's invitation to Trump for talks in March.
 At the time his envoy said North Korea was "committed to denuclearization," but recent statements from the North have cast doubts on Kim's willingness to negotiate away his nuclear weapons.

-That in turn has led to skepticism the summit between Trump and Kim, scheduled for June 12 in Singapore, will proceed.
-White House aides have grown pessimistic in recent days that the talks will occur, even as Trump has shown no signs he's ready to withdraw.
+That, in turn, has led to skepticism the summit between Trump and Kim will proceed.
+White House aides have grown pessimistic in recent days that the talks will occur, even as Trump has shown few signs he's ready to withdraw.

+Trump said Tuesday he believed Kim was earnest in his nuclear vows.

+"I do think he's serious.
+I do think he'd like to see that happen," Trump said.

+And he suggested Pyongyang had much to gain from striking a deal.

+"North Korea has a chance to be a great country and it can't be a country under these circumstances they are living right now," Trump said.
+"I think they should seize the opportunity."

-Moon, who has urged a diplomatic path in the belief it could forestall war, hopes to bolster confidence that the Singapore meeting will be a success.
+Moon, who has urged a diplomatic path in the belief it could forestall war, arrived in Washington in a bid to bolster confidence that the Singapore meeting will be a success.
 He met with Kim himself last month to great fanfare along the Korean Demilitarized Zone, a historic encounter that Trump hopes to replicate in his own talks.

 Those plans were complicated last week when North Korea issued a series of harsh statements condemning joint US-South Korea military exercises and threatening to pull out of the Trump summit if the US continues to call for nuclear abandonment.